codeinthehole/codeinthehole.hugo/content/writing/0036-writing-a-thesis-in-latex.md

 can be easily amended to suit any sensible requirements.

-Considerable attention has been paid to presenting the final document as a PDF file, which keeps the file size managable (compared to postscript) and allows groovy addons such as hyperlinks and back-referencing.
+Considerable attention has been paid to presenting the final document as a PDF file, which keeps the file size manageable (compared to postscript) and allows groovy add-ons such as hyperlinks and back-referencing.
 However, several hacks are required to attain good functionality from your PDF file and these can give the latex code a mysterious (and messy) appearance in places.
 While I highly recommend the inclusion of the